- A Theology of Strategy Development

 - Corporate values: The board can also insert into the corporate values a statement about being good stewards of the ministry’s resources.
 One of the tests to run before approving any organizational decision, at the board or staff level, is to assess the recommended decision against the corporate values to see if it aligns.

 My recommendation is to leave cost out of the End Statement unless management has demonstrated poor judgment in this area and needs to have costs highlighted at this level.
-Otherwise, the shorter the End statement, the better.
+Otherwise, the shorter the End Statement, the better.
+The big benefit of leaving cost out of the End Statement is that the statement is focused solely on mission and that makes it much punchier and highly motivational.

 A vision statement is a picture of the final condition an organization wishes to see.
-The draft that we have been working with at CCCC is: A vibrant community of exemplary Christian ministries working together to effectively fulfill their missions.
+The draft that we were working with in 2012 at CCCC was: A vibrant community of exemplary Christian ministries working together to effectively fulfill their missions.

-If you have to choose only one statement as the basis for crafting an End statement, start with the vision because it depicts the external change that you want to cause.
-Here are the steps we went through as a staff at CCCC to come up with a draft End statement for the board to consider at our June board retreat:
+If you have to choose only one statement as the basis for crafting an End Statement, start with the vision because it depicts the external change that you want to cause.
+Here are the steps we went through as a staff at CCCC to come up with a draft End Statement for the board to consider:

 - It didn’t take long to decide for whom the good will be done — our members.
 We recognize that our influence goes far beyond our members, mostly through the 127 denominational offices that are members, but we can only commit ourselves to doing good for our members.